 And what’s going on in the brain leads to changes in behavior.
 Grateful people tend to take better care of themselves and to engage in more protective health behaviors, like regular exercise and a healthy diet.
 They’re also found to have lower levels of stress.
 And lowered levels of stress are linked to increased immune function and to decreased rates of cancer and heart disease.

 So it seems, you take better care of what you appreciate.
-And that extends to your body, and also to the people around you.
+And that also extends to your body and the people around you.

 Not only does saying “thank you” constitute good manners, but showing appreciation can also help you win new friends, according to a 2014 study published in Emotion.